We performed our first heart transplant in 1985 and our first lung transplant in 1987.

 Working in close co-operation, this multidisciplinary team manages all aspects of patient care from initial assessment of potential transplant patients through to the long term post-transplant care required.

-We will always explore alternative medical and surgical treatments before recommending transplantation.
+Alternative medical and surgical treatments are always explored before recommending transplantation.

 Patients referred for transplant assessment generally have one of the following conditions: